 1. Take Your Pup to a "Yappy Hour"

-Several dog-friendly restaurants and bakeries host an occasional "yappy hour", a social hour where you can enjoy a meal or some treats with your pooch.
-Clear your schedule, because this Saturday night is saved for a date with your pooch.
+Several dog-friendly restaurants and bakeries host an occasional "yappy hour" — a time where you can enjoy a meal or some treats with your favorite people and pets.

-2. Treat Yourself (and Your Pup!)
-To Some Quality Puppy Love
+2. Treat Yourself To Some Quality Puppy Love

 Hugs and kisses and snuggles, oh my.
-Give your furry pup a nice belly rub, squeeze them tight, and let them slobber all they want today.
-Dogs help reduce stress, anxiety, and depression so puppy love is good for your health too!
+Give them a nice belly rub, squeeze them tight, and let them slobber all they want today.
+Dogs help reduce stress, anxiety, and depression — so puppy love is good for your health too!

-Plan a get-together with a couple of your dog's favorite four-legged friends: a big play date at your local dog beach or a party at your local dog park.
-Get creative—include pet-friendly decorations, party favors, hats, and top it off with a dog-friendly dessert!
+Plan a gathering with a couple of your dog's favorite friends.
+It could be a big play date at your local dog beach or a party at your local dog park.
+Get creative.
+Include pet-friendly decorations, party favors, hats, and top it off with a dog-friendly dessert!

 Why We Love National Dog Day

-Dogs are a natural mood elevators and there's been an overwhelming amount of research that they reduce stress levels.
-If you're burnt out from an insane day at the office or just having a bad day, dogs are always there greet you with joy when you return.
+Dogs are natural mood elevators.
+There's also an overwhelming amount of research that shows they reduce stress levels.
+If you're burned out from a tough day at the office or just having a bad day overall, dogs are always there to greet you with joy when you return home.
 Maybe there should be a mandatory “bring your dog to work” day!

-Dogs teach us that we should keeping sticking to things we love and that we should always sniff out a sticky situation.
-Just like a dog can find endless joy in playing fetch all day, they let us know that we shouldn't take life too seriously and that we should keep doing what we love over and over again.
+Dogs remind us to stick to things we love.
+They let us know we shouldn't take life too seriously.
 They also don't jump into any commitments without first sniffing out the situation, but once they realize it's okay they engage.
-Take notes from your furry friend, they are definitely onto something.
+Take notes.
+They are definitely onto something.

 C. They Keep Us Socially Connected

-Whether you're taking them for a walk around the block or running into friends at the dog beach, your dog's presence and the simple actions we do with them help us develop human-to-human friendships and social support.
-They help us be more social, approachable, and mingle with other dogs and dog lovers.
+Whether you're taking them for a walk around the block or running into friends at the dog beach, your dog's presence helps us develop friendships and social support.
+They make us more approachable, while encouraging us to mingle with other dogs and dog lovers.
 Who knew your dog would make the perfect wingman?